Pirated movie release types: Web Download

 WEB-DL (P2P) refers to a file losslessly ripped from a streaming service, such as Netflix, Amazon Video, Hulu, Crunchyroll, Discovery GO, BBC iPlayer, etc, or downloaded via an online distribution website such as iTunes.
-The quality is relatively good since they are not re-encoded ("untouched" releases).
+The quality is relatively good since they are "untouched" (not re-encoded) releases.
 The video (H.264 or H.265) and audio (AC3/AAC) streams are usually extracted from iTunes or Amazon Video and remuxed into a MKV container without sacrificing quality.
 An advantage with these releases is that, like BD/DVDRips, they usually have no onscreen network logos unlike TV rips.
 A disadvantage is that if there are normally subtitles for scenes in other languages, they often aren't found in these releases.
 Some releases are still mislabeled as WEBRip.

 BDRip / Blu-ray

-Blu-ray or Bluray rips (once known as BDRip) are encoded directly from a Blu-ray disc source (usually from the Region A/USA Blu-Rays) to a 2160p, 1080p or 720p (depending on the source), and use the x264 or x265 codec.
-They can be ripped from BD25, BD50 disc (or UHD Blu-ray at higher resolutions or bitrates), and even Remuxes.
+Blu-ray or Bluray rips (once known as BDRip) are taken directly from a Blu-ray disc source (usually from the Region A/USA Blu-Rays); they have a resolution of 2160p, 1080p or 720p (depending on the source), and use the x264 or x265 codec (depending on the source).
+They can be ripped from BD25, BD50 disc (or Ultra HD Blu-ray at higher resolutions or bitrates), and even remuxes.
 BDRip now refers to a Blu-ray source that has been encoded to a lower resolution (i.e. 1080p down to 720p/576p/480p).
-BDRips can go from 2160p to 1080p, etc as long as they go downward in resolution of the source disc.
-BRRips, which are often mistaken for BDRips, are an already encoded video at HD resolution that is then transcoded to another resolution (usually SD).
+BDRips can go from 2160p to 1080p, etc, as long as they go downward in resolution of the source disc.
+BRRips, which are often mistaken for BDRips, are the result of taking an already encoded video at high definition resolution and transcoding to another resolution (usually standard definition).
 BDRips are not a transcode, but BRRips are, which change their quality.
 BD/BRRips in DVDRip resolutions can vary between XviD/x264/x265 codecs (commonly 700 MB and 1.5 GB in size as well as larger DVD5 or DVD9: 4.5 GB or 8.4 GB).
 Size fluctuates depending on the length and quality of releases, but the higher the size the more likely they use the x264/x265 codecs.
 A BD/BRRip to a lower resolution looks better, regardless, because the encode is from a higher quality source.
-BDRips have followed the above guideline after Blu-ray replaced the BDRip title structure in scene releases.
+BDRips have followed the above guideline after Blu-ray replaced the BDRip title structure in Warez scene releases.

 Full BD25/BD50 data rips also exist, and are similar to their counterpart DVD5/DVD9 full data releases.
 They are AVCHD compatible using the BD folder structure (sometimes called Bluray RAW/m2ts/iso), and are usually intended to be burnt back to disk for play in AVCHD-compatible Blu-ray players.
 BD25/BD50 data rips may or may not be remuxed and are never transcoded.
 UHD data rips also exist.
 In scene releases, full copy of the Blu-ray Disc is called "COMPLETE.BLURAY" or "BDISO" when in a .iso file format, meanwhile full copy of Ultra HD Blu-Ray discs is called "COMPLETE.UHD.BLURAY".

 BD and BRRips come in various (now possibly outdated) versions: